-The approval process will require a resolution from the Planning Commission (Attachment 6) and an Ordinance by the City Council to modify the Mathilda Plan Line in Municipal Code Section 19.06.050 (Attachment 7).
-Once approved, it will be submitted to City Clerk for filing in the office of the County recorder.
+The approval process requires a Resolution from the Planning Commission (Attachment 5) and an Ordinance by the City Council to modify the Mathilda Plan Line in Municipal Code Section 19.06.050 (Attachment 6).
+Once approved, the plan line will be submitted to City Clerk for filing in the office of the County recorder.

-Board and Commission Review
+Commission Review